rackerlabs/technical-blog/_posts/2019-12-03-convert-a-standalone-database-to-oracle-rac-by-using-rconfig.md

 -	Make sure that shared storage, either Oracle Cluster File System or Automatic Storage Management (ASM), is available and accessible from all the nodes.
 -	Verify that the standalone database and RAC are the same database version.
--	You need active ASM instance across the nodes and the database running on one of the local nodes.
+-	You need an active ASM instance across the nodes and the database running on one of the local nodes.

-### Steps for conversion to RAC:
+### Steps for conversion to RAC

 Use the following steps to convert your standalone database to RAC.